AsyncVoid/envtime/README.md

 This crate provides a procedural macro that can retrieve an environment variable at compile time or runtime.

 Specify an environment variable at compile time and the runtime variable will never be evaluated.
-Don't specify the environment variable at compile-time and it will be evaluated at runtime.
+Don't specify the environment variable at compile time, and it will be evaluated at runtime.

+It is up to the compiler to then optimize and remove code if the compile time variable is set.

 ## Installation